JakeSteam/blog-programming/_posts/2018-12-17-sharing-internal-cache-images-with-text-to-other-android-apps.md

     - Sharing
 ---

 Often, users of your app will want to share images from it.
-Whether this is their own content, their friend’s content, or content published by you to your users, sharing can massively help your app’s popularity.
-This can be a little tricky if you’re displaying images from inside your app’s directory, since these files aren’t accessible from other apps!
+Whether this is their own content, their friend's content, or content published by you to your users, sharing can massively help your app's popularity.
+This can be a little tricky if you're displaying images from inside your app's directory, since these files aren't accessible from other apps!
 This means that when a user tries to share the image, the app it is shared to will be unable to access it.

-The solution to this is creating a `FileProvider` that makes your images’ directory accessible.
+The solution to this is creating a `FileProvider` that makes your images' directory accessible.
 Then, forming an intent that grants the app that was shared to permission to view the image.

 The code used in this tutorial was used to add image sharing to my upcoming [Astronomy Picture of the Day app](https://github.com/JakeSteam/APODWallpaper).
 All code used is also [available as a GitHub Gist](https://gist.github.com/JakeSteam/3a685edee460ad2497fd3827b70622df), if you just want to skip to copy and pasting code!